 Bio-recipes are a collection of Darwin example programs.
 They show how to solve standard problems in Bioinformatics.
 Each bio-recipe consists of an introduction, explanations, graphs, figures, and most importantly, Darwin commands (the input commands and the output that they produce) that solve the given problem.

 Darwin is an interactive language of the same lineage as Maple designed to solve problems in Bioinformatics.
 It relies on a simple language for the interactive user, plus the infrastructure necessary for writing object oriented libraries, plus very efficient primitive operations.
 The primitive operations of Darwin are the most common and time consuming operations typical of bioinformatics, including linear algebra operations.
+Darwin can be downloaded free of charge from here.

 The reasons behind this particular format are the following.